kblomqvist/withings-cli/README.md

 withings add me
 ```

 Note!
-When calling add, a browser will be opened.
+When calling add a browser will be opened.
 For withings-cli to be
-able to access user data, he/she should allow it to do so.
-This is done by
+able to access user data, the user should allow it to do so (*me* in
-logging in to Withings account, which is wanted to be added (*me* in this case).
+this case).

 ### Check who am I

-In case step 2 was accomplished successfully, the following call
-should show me's details.
+The following call should show mes details — if the above was accomplished.

 ```bash
 withings whois me
 ```

-### Try a general query
+### Try query mes body measures

-The following query will fetch me's body measures.

 ```bash
 withings query -v1 -s measure -p action getmeas me